 If you are below that number, you may want to consider working several more years to increase your income.
 You may also want to consider downsizing your housing.
 If your children are on their own, moving to a smaller house or apartment will help alleviate your financial burden.

-What I Overlooked in Average Net Worth
+What I Overlooked

 Discussing the average net worth in the U.S. is a big undertaking.
 I only looked at a few factors, such as retirement planning, age, and income (covered below).
 I did not discuss a variety of other factors that can have a significant impact on net worth such as: